AverageCakeSlice/Persona-5-Royal-Differences/Persona-5-Royal-Differences.md

 * The Shibuya Diner on central street has been renamed to "Bikkuri Boy" and is closed until May.
 * The bathhouse in Yongen-Jaya is closed until an unspecified later date.
 * The batting cages now offer different activities based on the time of day.
 At night, you can swing as much as you want, but there are no prizes.
 Hitting three home runs at night earns you a coupon for a free daytime session.

+# Disclaimer

+I have tried to document all of the changes that I have noticed from the base game, but there is a good chance that I have overlooked things and/or have noticed something "new" that was actually in the base game.

+Feel free to point out any errors in this post as it is intended to be a living document with frequent updates made

+# Links

+I made this post to hopefully get the community to help with documenting changes between the two games.
+All of the markdown